 Quirky Dining Experiences

-London has a huge variety of fun, quirky dining experiences as well.
+You’ll find a huge variety of fun, quirky places to eat in London.
 Whether you want to eat on a double-decker bus, a river cruise, have your food cooked in front of you, attend a themed dinner with actors or eat in the pitch dark; London has it all!

 That was a lot of information, right?
 The good news is that this guide should provide everything you need to know for the perfect trip to London in 2 days.
 London is truly an incredible city and I do hope you’ll love it as much as I do.